toralf/torutils/README.md

 Filter inbound connection attempts.
 Neither touch established connections nor outbounds connections.
-Filter single ips, not networks.

 Details:

 Generic rules for local network, ICMP, ssh and user services (if defined) are applied.
 Then these 5 rules are applied (in this order) for every TCP connection attempt to the local ORPort(s):

-1. trust Tor authorities and snowflake
+1. trust Tor authorities and snowflake (single ip)
-1. block it for 30 min if the rate is > 5/min
+1. block it for 30 min if the rate is > 5/min (single ip)
+1. limit rate to 20/min (for /16 IPv4 and /64 IPv6)
-1. limit rate to 30/hour
+1. limit rate to 30/hour (single ip)
-1. block it for 30 min if 4 connections are already established
+1. block it for 30 min if 4 connections are already established (single ip)
 1. accept it

 This usually allows an ip to create a connection with its 1st SYN packet.
-Depending on the rate of inbound SYNs up to 4 connections, minute by minute, are allowed (rule 3+4).
+Depending on the rate of inbound SYNs up to 4 connections are allowed (rule 3+4).
-But if the rate exceeds the limit (rule 2) then any further connection attempt is blocked for the next 30 min even if the rate drops down below the limit within the timeframe.
+But if a blocking rule is violated then any further connection attempt is rejected for the next 30 min even if the rate drops down immediately.
-Rules 1 and 5 are self-explained.
+This makes the difference to a solely network filter solution.

 There's an ongoing discussion about SYN flood protection.
 My answer is in `/etc/sysctl.d/local.conf`: